 This course, the second in a series of two, expands the concepts developed in ENG 111 by focusing on writing that involves literature-based research and documentation.
 Emphasis is placed on critical reading and thinking and the analysis and interpretation of prose, poetry, and drama: plot; characterization; theme; cultural context; etc. Upon completion, students should be able to construct mechanically-sound, documented essays and research papers that analyze and respond to literary works.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in English composition.
+This course may satisfy a general education requirement for Catawba College.

-ENG 114 Professional Research & Reporting F,S,SU Day F,S,SU Evening F,S This course, the second in a series of two, is designed to teach professional communication skills.
+ENG 114 Professional Research & Reporting F,S,SU Day F,S,SU Evening F,S,SU Evening

+This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
 Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
 Students planning to transfer should take ENG 111 and ENG 112 or ENG 111 and ENG 113 and should check with the university of their choice to make sure that they complete the appropriate English course.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in English composition.
+This course may satisfy a general education requirement for Catawba College.

-NENG 125 Creative Writing I
+ENG 125 Creative Writing I